Content Index

 ️ Configuration and Initialization

-To take the first steps, we must import the module and initialize it with our application instance (app).
+To take the first steps, we must import the module and initialize it with the instance of our application (app).

 from flask_mail import Mail